How to Fish a Crappie Jig

 Crappie are structure-oriented, so look for submerged objects to fish around.

-Find out more about Bait & Lure Tips by exploring this related topic.
+Want to learn more about Bait & Lure Tips?
+This post could provide more insights.
 What Size Hook for Texas Rig

 How Do You Fish For Crappie For Beginners?